-Cheap and cheerful: Ohakune's quirky railway carriages for sale
+Ohakune's quirky railway carriages for sale for $265,000 each

 The two iconic red and green train carriages opposite Ohakune's night life area The Junction on Rimu St are for sale, just in time for the winter rush.

-Each 60sqm carriage sleeps up to six people, with three separate spaces currently comprising two bedrooms and a living area with a pull-out sofa.
+Each 50sq m carriage sleeps up to six people, with three separate spaces comprising two bedrooms and a living area with a pull-out sofa.
 There is also a small kitchenette.

-Owner Cameron Robertson acquired the two carriages which sleep up to six people when he purchased Rimu Park accommodation 10 years ago.
+Owner Cameron Robertson acquired the two carriages when he bought Rimu Park Lodge 10 years ago.

-The Ohakune resident sold the lodge last year, but retained the two carriages situated on a sloping 600sq m section on the opposite side of the road.
+The Ohakune resident sold the lodge last year, but kept the two carriages, which sit on a sloping 600sq m section across the road.

 With plans to buy some land, Robertson has now put the quirky rental investment on the market for $265,000 plus GST.